The dynamics of the heterochaos baker maps: The dynamics

 \subsection{Measures of maximal entropy}

 Let $T$ be a Borel map of a compact metric space $X$.
 Let $M(X)$ denote the space of Borel probability measures on $X$ endowed with the weak* topology, $M(X,T)$ the set of elements of $M(X)$ that are $T$-invariant, and let $M^{\rm e}(X,T)$ denote the set of elements of $M(X,T)$ that are ergodic.
 For $\mu\in M(X,T)$ let $h(\mu)=h(T,\mu)$ denote the measure-theoretic entropy of $\mu$ with respect to $T$.
-If is positive and finite, a measure that attains this supremum is called {\it a measure of maximal entropy} ({\it MME} for short).
+If $\sup\{h(\mu)\colon\mu\in M(X,T)\}$ is positive and finite, a measure that attains this supremum is called {\it a measure of maximal entropy} ({\it MME} for short).
 Let $M_{\rm max}^{\rm e}(X,T)$ denote the set of ergodic MMEs.
 Central questions surrounding MMEs are their existence, finiteness and uniqueness.
 MMEs do not always exist \cite{Buz14,Mis73}.
 A system that has the unique MME is called {\it intrinsically ergodic} \cite{W70}.
-The coexistence of MMEs is referred to as {\it phase transition} in the thermodynamic formalism \cite{Rue04}.
+In the thermodynamic formalism \cite{Rue04}, the coexistence of MMEs is referred to as {\it phase transition}.